Up the creek………with or without a paddle!

-Sometimes, however, it’s nice to get away from the crowds and find an unpeopled hideaway.
+Sometimes, however, it’s nice to get away from the crowds and find a comparatively unpeopled hideaway.
 The Pyrénées-Orientales offers dozens of ’criques’ along its rocky coast, small beaches and rocky inlets, usually relatively sheltered from the winds.
 Whilst many of them can be accessed only from the sea, there are many more which are accessible from the land with a reasonable pair of trainers and a rucksack.

 Well hidden in the heart of a residential housing estate, the Troc Pinell resembles any small Greek fishing cove.

 This is one of the easiest creeks to get to and can be reached in just a few minutes although the path is often slightly overgrown and you might need to watch where you put your feet!

 Access: Cross Banyuls-sur-Mer, direction Cerbère, and you will see the housing estate with a small car park.
 Before taking the path leading down to the creek, take a look at the view from the top of the cliff